vfile/vfile-reporter/readme.md

 ### `reporter(files[, options])`

-Create a report from an error, on file, or multiple files.
+Create a report from an error, one file, or multiple files.

 ##### `options`